Best Post-Workout Recovery Techniques

 Within 30–60 minutes, eat a meal/snack with both carbs and protein.

-Example: smoothie with banana, almond milk, and protein powder; or eggs and sweet potato.
+Smoothie with banana, almond milk, and protein powder

 3. Do Gentle Movement or Stretching